thomascpowell/harris/README.md

-The Harris corner detector is a computer vision algorithm used to identify key features (corners) in an image.
+The Harris corner detector is a computer vision algorithm used to identify key features in an image.
 This program detects corners, overlays them on the original image, and saves the processed results.